mhowai0802/Pyxis_pdf_extraction_00/README.md

-# Financial report Analysis 10K report
+# Financial report Analysis(10Q report of NVDA and Tesla)

 This project does amazing things and makes your life easier.